-I am not an affiliate for Instant Cash Solution.
-I am just a successful online entrepreneur on a mission to expose the never-ending scummy internet scams that never work and discover the real money-making opportunities that do.
+BTW: I'm not an affiliate for Instant Cash Solution.
+I am just a successful online entrepreneur on a mission to expose the never-ending scummy internet scams that never work and discover the real money-making opportunities that do!

 Instant Cash Solution Review At A Glance

-About: Instant Cash Solution is Rich Meyer's multi-level money-making program which turns out to be a flat out pyramid scheme.
+About: Instant Cash Solution is Rich Meyer's multi-level money-making program which runs like a pyramid scheme.

 Price: There are 4 membership choices with prices ranging from $100 to $500.
 There's also an admin fee of either $29 or $79.

 Verdict: Instant Cash Solution is a scam you don't want to get involved with.
 This isn't a sustainable way to make money long-term as the income will halt as recruitment dries up.